thiltunen/frontend-test/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Additional information

+Husky pre-commit prettier hook is used to enforce consistent coding style across the project.

+Husky pre-push hook is used to run unit tests.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using Node 14.17.6.